taauntik/taauntik/README.md

 #### Junior Web developer
 I love to work with web apps.
 I build web apps with React JS.
 I also have some knowledge about backend like mongodb, node js, express js, REST API.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS / MERN stack

 - 🔭 I’m currently working on my projects